StunlockStudios/battlerite-docs/source/makingrequests/makingrequests.rst

 * Data retention period is 120 days
 * The max search time span between createdAt-start and createdAt-end is 28 days.
-* If you don't specify createdAt-start, the default is 28 days.
+* If you don't specify createdAt-start, the default is now() - 28 days.
-* If you don't specify createdAt-end, the default is now.
+* If you don't specify createdAt-end, the default is now().
-* If you search for a time > now, the default is now.
+* If you search for a time > now, the default is now().
-* If you search for a time before the retention period, the default is the retention period (now - 120 days).
+* If you search for a time before the retention period, the default is the retention period (now() - 120 days).
 * If createdAt-start >= createdAt-end, you will receive an error.